jonboulle/dahoam-workshop/README.md

 replicationcontroller "guestbook" scaled
 ```

 Looks like it worked great!
-Lets check it out!
+Let's check it out!

 ```
 kubectl get rc
-NAME              DESIRED   CURRENT   AGE guestbook         5         5         4h
+NAME              DESIRED   CURRENT   AGE guestbook         3         5         4h
 ```

 Unfortunately, none of the old processes are stopping!
 What is going on?